-3.1 All learners are of equal value.
-Whether or not they are disabled, whatever their ethnicity, culture, national origin or national status, whatever their gender and gender identity, whatever their religious or non-religious affiliation or faith background and whatever their sexual orientation.

-3.2 In MPA, difference is recognised, respected and valued and diversity is regarded as a strength.
-The Academy takes account of differences and strives to remove barriers and disadvantages which people may face, in relation to disability, ethnicity, gender, religion, belief or faith and sexual orientation.
-The Academy believes that diversity is a strength, which should be respected and celebrated by all those who learn, teach and visit here.

-3.3 Positive attitudes and relationships are fostered.
-MPA actively promotes positive attitudes and mutual respect between groups and communities that are different from each other.

-3.4 A shared sense of cohesion and belonging is fostered.
-The Academy wants all members of its community to feel a sense of belonging and to feel that they are respected and able to participate fully in academy life.

-3.5 Good equalities practices are observed for staff.
-The Academy seeks to ensure that policies and procedures benefit all employees and potential employees in all aspects of their work, including in recruitment and promotion, and in continuing professional development.

-3.6 There are the highest expectations for all our children.
-The Academy expects that all pupils can make good progress and achieve to their highest potential.
+- All learners are of equal value.
+Whether or not they are disabled, whatever their ethnicity, culture, national origin or national status, whatever their gender and gender identity, whatever their religious or non-religious affiliation or faith background and whatever their sexual orientation. - At MPA, difference is recognised, respected and valued and diversity is regarded as a strength.
+The academy takes account of differences and strives to remove barriers and disadvantages which people may face, in relation to disability, ethnicity, gender, religion, belief or faith and sexual orientation.
+The academy believes that diversity is a strength, which should be respected and celebrated by all those who learn, teach and visit here. - Positive attitudes and relationships are fostered.
+MPA actively promotes positive attitudes and mutual respect between groups and communities that are different from each other. - A shared sense of cohesion and belonging is fostered.
+The academy wants all members of its community to feel a sense of belonging and to feel that they are respected and able to participate fully in academy life. - Good equalities practices are observed for staff.
+The academy seeks to ensure that policies and procedures benefit all employees and potential employees in all aspects of their work, including in recruitment and promotion, and in continuing professional development. - There are the highest expectations for all our children.
+The academy expects that all pupils can make good progress and achieve to their highest potential. - The academy works to raise standards for all pupils, but especially for the most vulnerable.
+The academy believes that improving the quality of education for the most vulnerable groups of pupils raises standards across the whole academy.

-Title: Equality Policy Last Federation Review Date: Written by: TJ Central Governing Body Review: Page 2

-3.7 The Academy works to raise standards for all pupils, but especially for the most vulnerable.
-The Academy believes that improving the quality of education for the most vulnerable groups of pupils raises standards across the whole academy.

-4. Steps Taken to Eliminate Discrimination, Harassment and Victimisation 4.1 The Academy takes account of equality issues in relation to admissions and exclusions, the way we provide education for our pupils and the way we provide access for pupils to facilities and services.
+Steps taken to eliminate Discrimination, Harassment and Victimisation

+The academy takes account of equality issues in relation to admissions and exclusions, the way we provide education for our pupils and the way we provide access for pupils to facilities and services.

-4.2 The Academy is aware of the Reasonable Adjustment duty for disabled pupils -designed to enhance access and participation to the level of non-disabled pupils and stop disabled children being placed at a disadvantage compared to their non-disabled peers.
+The academy is aware of the Reasonable Adjustment duty for disabled pupils -designed to enhance access and participation to the level of non-disabled pupils and stop disabled children being placed at a disadvantage compared to their non-disabled peers.

-4.3 The Principal ensures that all appointment panels give due regard to this policy so that no one is discriminated against when it comes to employment, promotion or training opportunities.
+The Head of School ensures that all appointment panels give due regard to this policy so that no one is discriminated against when it comes to employment, promotion or training opportunities.